 After the First Undergraduate Year:

-A student may withdraw from a course no later than the end of the 11th week of the semester and receive a grade of W. In extenuating circumstances, a student may submit a petition to the Office of Undergraduate Studies, 447 Sears Bldg., for permission to withdraw from a course after the deadline and receive a W. The grade of W will be posted on the student’s transcript.
+A student may withdraw from a course no later than the end of the 11th week of the semester and receive a grade of W. In extenuating circumstances, a student may submit a petition to the Office of Undergraduate Studies, 447 Sears Bldg., requesting permission to withdraw from a course after the deadline and receive a W. The grade of W will be posted on the student’s transcript.

 For all course withdrawals:

 Students in good academic standing (i.e., not on probation, probation incomplete, or continued on probation) may withdraw from courses through the Student Information System (SIS), provided that they remain actively enrolled in at least 12 credit-hours.
 All other course withdrawals (those by students who are not in good academic standing and those that take a student below 12 credit-hours of active enrollments) must be transmitted by the student to the Registrar's Office on the appropriate form, signed by the student's navigator in Student Advancement, 340 Sears Bldg.
 Failure to attend class or providing notice only to the instructor does not constitute an official withdrawal from a course.
 Such an unofficial withdrawal normally will result in the student’s being assigned the grade of F.

 Students are ordinarily not permitted to withdraw from a course after taking the final exam or completing any other final assignment in the course, or after a grade has been posted.

 Withdrawal from the University